laravel-ja/ja-docs-8.x/original-en/blade.md

     php artisan make:component Alert

 The `make:component` command will also create a view template for the component.
 The view will be placed in the `resources/views/components` directory.

+You may also create components within subdirectories:

+    php artisan make:component Forms/Input

+The command above will create an `Input` component in the `App\View\Components\Forms` directory and the view will be placed in the `resources/views/components/forms` directory.

 <a name="manually-registering-package-components"></a>
 #### Manually Registering Package Components